marmessi93/LCE/doc/tutorial.rst

 Specifically, LCE is based on cascade generalization: it uses a set of predictors sequentially, and adds new attributes to the input dataset at each stage.
 The new attributes are derived from the output given by a predictor (e.g., class probabilities for a classifier), called a base learner.
 LCE applies cascade generalization locally following a divide-and-conquer strategy - a decision tree, and reduces bias across a decision tree through the use of boosting-based predictors as base learners.
-The current best performing state-of-the-art boosting algorithm is adopted as base learner (XGBoost, e.g., XGB¹°, XGB¹¹ in above Figure).
+The current best performing state-of-the-art boosting algorithm is adopted as base learner by default (XGBoost, e.g., XGB¹°, XGB¹¹ in above Figure).
+LightGBM [9]_ can also be chosen as base learner.
 When growing the tree, boosting is propagated down the tree by adding the output of the base learner at each decision node as new attributes to the dataset (e.g., XGB¹°(D¹) in above Figure).
 Prediction outputs indicate the ability of the base learner to correctly predict a sample.
 At the next tree level, the outputs added to the dataset are exploited by the base learner as a weighting scheme to focus more on previously mispredicted samples.